 I love several things about my job – one is working with people.
 I get to work closely with the people that I’m responsible for and help them succeed in their roles.
 Another thing I really enjoy is the creativity aspect of software development.
 We’re building things from scratch and often new things never done before, and so I love that aspect of creativity and thought leadership that’s involved in.
 And the third thing would be the flexibility that the industry provides and certainly my job provides in terms of how I work, where I work and when I work.

 Because of the industry I work in and my role, I get to do several things that I really enjoy.
 One of them is travel – my skills are quite portable but also my company needs me to travel.
 I’m able to work in Australia, I’ve spent time working in Edinburgh, I’ve also gone to Cambodia for work for a community and social responsibility project.
 Also, that freedom that I mentioned earlier with my time.
 I get to choose what I do, when I do it and how I do it.
 One of the things I love doing is mountain biking.
 I spend a lot of time on my bike, often arriving slightly later at work or taking a longer lunch break in order to enjoy my freedom on the bike.

 A tertiary entrance qualification is required to enter further training.
-Useful subjects include maths, physics and computer studies.
+Useful subjects include maths, physics and digital technologies.

 Interpersonal skills – being able to relate well to other people – are as important as technical skills.

 Useful experience for IT managers includes: